noobcoder3068/noobcoder3068/README.md

 # 💫 About Me:
-I am currently working on Finance tracker website using react, node.js, express and PostgreSQL.<br>I want to collaborate with any developer out there in building a Website using both frontend and backend<br>Currently I am sharpening my skills by practising making new projects
+I am currently working on a website designed for businesses to maintain their data in a well-structured form using Next.js, Tailwind CSS, Sass, PostgreSQL, Express, and Node.js.
+I am looking to collaborate with any developer interested in building a comprehensive solution that encompasses both frontend and backend development.
+At present, I am honing my skills by practicing and creating new projects.

 ## 🌐 Socials: